amerfathullah/fbneo-1g1r-dat-filter/README.md

   - `catlist.ini` — section-based ROM lists with same exclusion keywords
 - **Deduplicates** — groups identical titles and picks the best regional variant
 - **Region-prioritized selection** — selects the preferred region version when multiple exist
+- **Clone-count priority** — when scores are tied, prefers the ROM that has the most clones referencing it (indicating the canonical/primary version)
+- **Include list override** — ROMs listed in `include.txt` bypass all exclusion filters and are always kept, even if they match excluded categories (e.g., mahjong, adult, clones)
+- **Exclude list override** — ROMs listed in `exclude.txt` are always excluded, even if they would normally pass all filters
+- **Conflict detection** — if a ROM appears in both `include.txt` and `exclude.txt`, the script stops and lists the conflicting entries
+- **Deprioritizes dedicated hardware** — PCB, JAMMA PCB, and Bubble System variants are deprioritized in favor of standard board/cartridge versions

 ## Region Priority